 Never Finished by anonymous

-“Never Finished” displays how art works as a resource to process intense emotions within carceral spaces.
-“Never Finished” is a piece submitted to the Annual Arts Exhibition this year.
+Never Finished demonstrates how art works as a tool to process intense emotions within carceral spaces.
+Never Finished is a piece submitted to the Annual Exhibition in 2025.
 It was made in FCI Milan, Michigan’s sole federal prison facility.
+The piece was submitted anonymously, a regulation forced upon artists by the federal facility.
 The piece features Goku, a protagonist from the Dragon Ball anime series.
 Goku’s figure is featured in full, his face expressing great strength, focus, and ferocity, muscles flexing and fist clenched.
-While Goku’s colorful, expressive character takes up the right half of the page, the other half is bleak - incomplete black and white comics and pencil outlines fill the rest of the page.
+While Goku’s colorful, expressive character takes up the right half of the page, the other half is plain — incomplete black and white comics and pencil outlines fill the rest of the page.

 I, like Goku, must push through every adversity, constantly pursuing higher levels of strength and fortitude to endure.
 With every new level comes more and greater difficulties.
 All of us, like Goku, have the strength to endure.
 Everytime!
 So, like Goku, my fight is unfinished.
 My power limit is unknown.
-My work is unfinished because perfection is a journey not a destination.
+My work is unfinished because perfection is a journey not a destination. (anonymous, 2024)

-“Never Finished” is reflective of the artist’s journey through emotional processing while in prison.
+Never Finished is reflective of the artist’s emotional journey through grief while in prison.
 Prison is not an environment that promotes emotional processing, healing, or anything of the sort.
-Yet, the artist is able to not only utilize art as a means of emotional processing, but is able to reflect positively on his journey through life.
+Yet, the artist was able not only to utilize art as a means of emotional processing, but to reflect positively on his journey through life.
 There is an intentionality behind the artist’s message: the artist works to humanize himself and other artists inside by openly expressing the ways in which hardship impacts those inside, just as it affects those in the free world.
-The artist purposefully left his piece unfinished in order to visualize his ongoing grieving process.
+The artist purposefully left his piece unfinished in order to visualize his ongoing grieving process and represent the evolution of his art.

-“Never Finished” contrasts artistic norms, purposefully being left unfinished in order to convey the artist’s journey through grief.
+Never Finished contrasts artistic norms, purposefully being left unfinished in order to convey the artist’s journey through grief.
 In art, there are notions of completion and cohesion.
-The artist challenges these norms, leaving the piece purposefully incomplete, creating his own artistic language.
-The artist demonstrates his deliberate choice to leave the piece’s background incomplete, emphasized through his title choice, “Never Finished.”

 The artist works to reclaim space and time within prison through artmaking, dedicating it to the grieving and honoring of his loved ones.
 At first glance, the piece feels entertaining, comical.
 What began as an amusing subject turned into a moment of reckoning.
 The act of artmaking in prison inherently resists oppressive carceral norms.
 Furthermore, self expression within art resists carcerality, utilizing art as a means of both emotional processing and emotional relatability for the artist and audience alike.
 The piece also exhibits artmaking as a social practice: the artist is able to connect with those he has lost both within and outside of prison through his artistry.